Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 The saddest part of it was the last sister died in 1944 when Fitzroy won their last

-pre-missive.
-She went to a grave thinking Fitzroy
+She went to her grave thinking,

-are going to be a power forever and now they don't really even exist as a team anymore.
+And now they don't really even exist as a job.

 Doesn't it?

-that's what I always say.
+with something wrong with you, that's what I always say.

 But yeah, that is my report on the Cherry Sisters.